Michael21ZZZ/YoutubeVideoDownloading/Video and Metadata Collection/README.txt

 2. Run Script named: "Youtube_Search.py".
 It takes as input "NewList.csv" file and returns a text file named: "videoIDs.txt", which contains the videoIDs for search results from the keywords.
 This script also returns a text file named: "complete_data.txt", which contains the raw metadata for these videos in json format.
-   Note that the script named: "Youtube_Metadata.py", which does the webscraping using Youtube_API and Sellenium (chrome driver installation required), has already been imported into this script.
+   Note that the script named: "Youtube_Metadata.py", which does the webscraping using Youtube_API and Sellenium (chrome driver installation required), has pip already been imported into this script.

 3. Run Script named: "Youtube_Downloader.py".
 It takes as input "videoIDs.txt" from step 2 and downloads all those videos to a folder named: "videos" in the current directory of the local machine.